 Python Basics 0#

-• **After this workshop, we recommend that you work through Python Basics 1-5, which will go over these concepts, (as well as others) in more detail, with some hands on acitivites for practice. **
+After this introduction, we recommend that you work through Python Basics 1-5, which will go over these concepts, (as well as others) in more detail, with some hands on activities for practice.

 Expressions and Operators#